 If you’re rebalancing a retirement portfolio (the most common), you won’t incur tax liabilities when you sell assets within the account.
 However, you also can’t write off any losses that occur if you sell investments at a loss.

 Having no tax implications on a retirement account ensures that you can utilize auto rebalancing to its full potential.
-You can always have proper diversification and asset allocation based on your age and retirement plans.
+You can always set up diversification and asset allocation based on your age and retirement plans.
 A classic example of this is with a target-date retirement fund.

 3. Use automatic rebalancing to take advantage of market downturns by buying assets at a lower price